vic1707/AutoPlay-PokeMeow-Discord/README.md

 ## Adding new webdrivers
-If you want youre favorite browser to be supported, visit : https://www.selenium.dev/documentation/en/getting_started_with_webdriver/browsers/ and see if your's part of the supported drivers of Selenium.
+If you want your favorite browser to be supported, visit : https://www.selenium.dev/documentation/en/getting_started_with_webdriver/browsers/ and see if your's part of the supported drivers of Selenium.

 ## Disclamer ⚠️